wso2/docs-is/en/docs/extend/access-control/write-a-custom-policy-info-point.md

 This topic provides instructions on how to write a simple PIP attribute finder module to plug in to the WSO2 Identity Server.
 There are two ways that you can write a PIP attribute finder module.

-1. By implementing the `PIPAttributeFinder` interface.
-You can find the latest interface [here](https://github.com/wso2/carbon-identity/blob/master/components/entitlement/org.wso2.carbon.identity.entitlement/src/main/java/org/wso2/carbon/identity/entitlement/pip/PIPAttributeFinder.java).
+1.  **By implementing the `PIPAttributeFinder` interface** - You can find the latest interface [here](https://github.com/wso2/carbon-identity/blob/master/components/entitlement/org.wso2.carbon.identity.entitlement/src/main/java/org/wso2/carbon/identity/entitlement/pip/PIPAttributeFinder.java).

-2. By extending the `AbstractPIPAttributeFinder` abstract class You can find the latest abstract class [here](https://github.com/wso2/carbon-identity/blob/master/components/entitlement/org.wso2.carbon.identity.entitlement/src/main/java/org/wso2/carbon/identity/entitlement/pip/AbstractPIPAttributeFinder.java).
+2.  **By extending the `AbstractPIPAttributeFinder` abstract class** -  You can find the latest abstract class [here](https://github.com/wso2/carbon-identity/blob/master/components/entitlement/org.wso2.carbon.identity.entitlement/src/main/java/org/wso2/carbon/identity/entitlement/pip/AbstractPIPAttributeFinder.java).

 Out of the methods mentioned above, it would be easier to extend the `AbstractPIPAttributeFinder` abstract class and write a PIP attribute finder module.